tardypad/dotfiles/README.md

 Consistency is enforced by the use of aliases.
 For example `{color/warning/number}` is replaced by the number of the color chosen to represent warnings.

+The THEME variable can be set to "light" or "dark" during setup to choose the color scheme.

 See the [colors](colors) folder for more information.